Constitution of the Philippines: Attempts to amend or change the 1987 Constitution

 There are three possible methods by which the Constitution can be amended: a Constituent assembly (Con-Ass), Constitutional Convention (Con-Con), or People's Initiative.
 All three methods require ratification by majority vote in a national referendum.
 Following the administration of Corazon Aquino, succeeding administrations made several attempts to amend or change the 1987 Constitution.

 The first attempt was in 1995.
 A constitution was drafted by then-Secretary of National Security Council Jose Almonte, but was never completed because it was exposed to the media by different non-government organizations.
 They saw through a potential change regarding the protection of the people's interests in the constitutional draft.

 In 1997, the Pedrosa couple created a group called PIRMA followed with an attempt to change the constitution through a People's Initiative by way of gathering signatures from voters.
 Many prominent figures opposed the proposition, including Senator Miriam Defensor-Santiago, who brought the issue all the way to the Supreme Court and eventually won the case.
 The Supreme Court ruled that the initiative not continue, stating that a People's Initiative requires an enabling law for it to push through.

 During his presidency, Joseph Ejercito Estrada created a study commission for a possible charter change regarding the economic and judiciary provisions of the constitution.
 The attempt never attained its purpose after various entities opposed it due apparently to the attempt serving the personal interests of the initiators.

 After the Estrada presidency, the administration of Gloria Macapagal-Arroyo endorsed constitutional changes via a Constitutional Assembly, with then-House Speaker Jose de Venecia leading the way.
 However, due to political controversies surrounding Arroyo's administration, including the possibility of term extension, the proposal was rejected by the Supreme Court.

 The next attempt was from then-Speaker of the House Feliciano Belmonte Jr. during President Benigno Aquino III's administration.
 Belmonte attempted to introduce amendments to the Constitution focusing on economic provisions aiming toward liberalization.
 The effort did not succeed.

 President Rodrigo Duterte oversaw the possibility of implementing federalism on the country.
 Following his ascension as president after the 2016 presidential election, he signed Executive Order No. 10 on December 7, 2016, creating the Consultative Committee to Review the 1987 Constitution.

+A year after Bongbong Marcos was proclaimed president, his first cousin Speaker Martin Romualdez told an economic forum on December 11, 2023 that legislators from the House of Representatives will renew efforts at changing the 1987 charter for them to regulate economic sectors that can be opened for foreign investors, but this time through People's Initiative.
+Law expert Michael Henry Yusingco commented that Romualdez should show there is clear public support to amend it because without any such proof, plans will encounter hitches like before.

 Structure and contents

-The preamble and eighteen self-contained articles with a section numbering that resets for every article.
+The Constitution comprises the preamble and eighteen self-contained articles with a section numbering that resets for every article.